 We have been studying Arctic animals this week and the girls have really been enjoying learning about how different animals live.
 One of the animals they learned about was the Snowy Owl, so we decided to create a fun and easy Paper Plate Snowy Owl Kids Craft for our unit!
+We have more winter Paper Plate Crafts for you!

 Paper Plate Snowy Owl Kids Craft